netojose/south-america-chatbot/README.md

 ## About the project

 This was my second contact with [Tailwind CSS](https://tailwindcss.com), and I liked of the result.
 I decided to learn something new while creating this challenge, instead of use tools I already familiar with.
 Normally for this case, I use some CSS in JS approach for styling.
 The application is responsive, of course.
 Another new tool I tested, was [Redux Toolkit](https://redux-toolkit.js.org), the official, opinionated, batteries-included toolset for efficient Redux development, created by Redux Team.

-Tor change app state, normally I use immutable operations, but this toolkit uses [Immer](https://github.com/immerjs/immer), and this works in a different approach, I need to make operations causing mutations, but this is not in a Redux state, is just a draft.
-And this package do the rest.
+For change app state, I use immutable operations (to not to mutate the state, and because it is one of the principles of Redux), but Redux Toolkit uses [Immer](https://github.com/immerjs/immer), and this package works in a different approach, I need to make operations causing mutations, but this is not in a Redux state, is just a draft, and this package uses my draft to create a new state, using the [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) mechanism.
 I'm saying this, because if you see my code mutatin some objects, knows this is correct and expected by Redux Toolkit.

 ## Pending work